2015 Urban Planning Conference

 Planning to Thrive: Collaboration, Adaptation and Implementation

 Wednesday, March 25, 2015 at SSU New Student Union

 8:30 am - 3:00 pm

 Overview of Conference

-The conference will also feature model city presentations from SSU undergraduate students and poster presentations from the Georgia Sea Grant - University of Georgia Marine Extension Services.
+The conference will also feature model city presentations from SSU undergraduate students.

 Dr. Deden Rukmana, Associate Professor and Coordinator of Urban Studies and Planning Program, 912-358-3218, firstname.lastname@example.org

 The conference is supported by Savannah State University and sponsored in part by Adler Family Foundation, Inc.